BenZuser/Emby-Web-Dark-Themes-CSS/README.md

 ######*Screenshots below*
 ###Colored highlights (accent colors)

-Choose an accent color and *copy* the text in the css box `settings -> branding`, save and refresh.
+Choose an accent color and *copy* the link in the css box `settings -> branding`, save and refresh.
 It will auto update the theme.

 ![alt tag](https://cdn.rawgit.com/BenZuser/Emby-Dark-Themes-Resources/master/images/logos-and-icons/RED/icon%20small.png)
 **RED**